Literary Landmarks Tour (Self Guided), Edinburgh

 You will find the museum in the Lady Stair’s House in the Close of the same name.
 The house was built in 1622 and was bought by the Dowager Countess of Stair in the late 18th century.
 Her descendants donated the property to the city of Edinburgh in 1907 on the premise that they use it for a museum of some sort.

-Subsequently, they turned it into a museum dedicated to Robert Burns, Sir Walter Scott and Robert Louis Stevenson, showcasing mementoes of these and other Scottish writers.
+Subsequently, they turned it into a museum dedicated to Robert Burns, Sir Walter Scott, and Robert Louis Stevenson, showcasing mementoes of these and other Scottish writers.
 The house is beautifully decorated in clear colours and gives visitors the feeling of stepping back in time.

-The museum's collection features primarily the personnel items of these three great writers, including a plaster cast of Robert Burns’ skull, Sir Walter Scott’s wooden rocking horse, a book won by Robert Louis Stevenson when he was at school, and more.
+The museum's collection features primarily the personal items of these three great writers, including a plaster cast of Robert Burns’ skull, Sir Walter Scott’s wooden rocking horse, a book won by Robert Louis Stevenson when he was at school, and more.

-You will see Scott’s personal dining room, taken from his house and lovingly recreated here, along with his chessboard and the original printing press where his Waverley novels were printed.
+You will see Scott’s dining room, taken from his house and lovingly recreated here, along with his chessboard and the original printing press where his Waverley novels were printed.
 There is also a scale model of the Scott Monument.

-On Robert Burns’ writing desk you will find manuscripts and rough copies of his works, with mistakes neatly crossed out and jottings in the margins of the pages.
+On Robert Burns’ writing desk, you will find manuscripts and rough copies of his works, with mistakes neatly crossed out and jottings in the margins of the pages.
 Also displayed here are the favourite fishing rod of Robert Stevenson and the photos of his life in Samoa.

 There are many temporary exhibitions displaying the works of contemporary Scottish writers, plus a terrific gift shop where you can buy copies of the writers’ books.